• Home

 How does the All-Ireland SFC group stage work?

-Teams will be drawn into four seeded groups of four teams each.
-Those who have played each other in their provincial finals cannot be drawn in the same group, though counties who played each other earlier in the provincial championship can be drawn together.
+Teams were drawn into four seeded groups of four teams each.
+Those who had played each other in their provincial finals could not be drawn into the same group, though counties who played each other earlier in the provincial championship could be drawn together.

-The draw will take place on May 2nd on GAA GO, after the provincial semi-finals, but before the finals.
+The draw took place on May 2nd on GAA GO, after the provincial semi-finals, but before the finals.

 All-Ireland SFC group stage seedings